north909/GhostLocation/README.md

 Upon downloading, run
-"xattr -cr ~/Downloads/GhostLocation.app" in terminal to appropriately run the command.
+"xattr -cr ~/Downloads/GhostLocation.app" in terminal to appropriately run the zip.